jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Scavengers can't help but use, collect, and hoard every last piece of technology everyone else thinks is junk.
 Decomposers break down dead technology back into reusable inputs like wreckers recycling total loss cars.

 Now for viruses, or what I like to call testers.
-These are the people who come up with novel ideas using existing technologies, just as viruses have long introduced new genetic material across biological organisms to drive genetic changes.
-Sometimes these changes are helpful innovations, and sometimes they are overtly parasitic actions of nefarious actors like crooks—the latter of which I dealt with so often while adjusting insurance claims (and was often accused of being one myself which makes one reflect).
-Either way, by constantly hacking lifeforms, testers evaluate every member of the ecosystem for its fitness to withstand its draining of energy while constantly tinkering, acting as an ever-present selection pressure.
-(Note: testers is not a standard ecological classification; I'm using it for simplification purposes.)
+These are the people who find novel uses for existing technology, just as viruses move genetic material between organisms.
+Sometimes the result is a helpful innovation, sometimes it's a crook—I dealt with plenty of those adjusting claims, and was accused of being one often enough to reflect on it.
+Either way, by constantly hacking whatever exists, testers check every member of the ecosystem for its fitness, acting as an ever-present selection pressure.
+(Testers isn't a standard ecological classification; I'm using it for simplicity.)

 Let's look at each role in how streaming replaced Maria's DVD store.
 Producers converted energy into digital content, burned from hard drives onto plastic discs in the millions and trucked to stores.
 Consumers drove, picked up, watched, and satisfied their need for stories—a 20-minute round trip for two hours of content, hundreds of miles a year per family.